lluppesms/bicep.course.materials/Labs/Module_9_Advanced_Bicep_Tips/readme.md

 ## Steps

 1. Combine multiple bicep modules into one main template
+2. Implicit vs. Explicit Dependencies
-2. Use a resource names file
+3. Use a resource names file
-3. Using "existing" resources in a pipeline
+4. Using "existing" resources in a pipeline
-4. Passing secrets in Bicep
+5. Passing secrets in Bicep
-5. Loading data from a JSON file
+6. Loading data from a JSON file
+7. Tagging items with common info